 Unfortunately, “later” is when SharePoint becomes hard to manage — and far more expensive to fix.

-Common Signs Governance Has Failed
+Common Signs SharePoint Governance Is Breaking Down

 Organizations usually recognize governance problems when they see: